 It also motivates you when you see so many folks like you.
 No need to get into a membership forum that asks you for subscriptions.
-If you want you can its optional.
+If you want, you can use its optional.

 Surf the internet and explore what’s trending and popular.
 What type of projects is trending build using your language?
 Check other programmer and see what are they up to and learn from them.

-You can also start your own startup.
-If you have an idea in your mind.
-You can make a team or start alone and pursue a career as an entrepreneur.
+You can also start your startup.
+If you have an idea in your mind, you can make the team or start alone and pursue a career as an entrepreneur.

 It is always great to have a mentor for learning anything.
-Same with programming you should have someone who has went down the same path and follow their footsteps.
+Same with programming, you should have someone to look up to.
+Who has went down the same path and follow their footsteps.
 Everything you need to know I have listed them.
-Still, if there is something that I have missed then let me know in the comments.
+Still, if there is something that I have missed, then let me know in the comments.
 And do share this article if you found it useful.